winitzki/scall/tutorial/programming_dhall.md

   let update = λ(x : Float) → Float/multiply (Float/add x (Float/divide p x prec) prec) (T.Float/create +5 -1) prec
   in Natural/fold iterations Float update init
 ```
 (This code is shown for illustration only!
-For a fully tested version of this code, see  [Float/sqrt.dhall](https://github.com/winitzki/scall/blob/master/tutorial/Float/sqrt.dhall).)
+A fully tested version of this code is in the file `Float/sqrt.dhall` [in the source code repository](https://github.com/winitzki/scall/blob/master/tutorial/Float/sqrt.dhall).)

 ## Programming with functions